 Many of our clients are busy professionals in Toronto that work in the financial district.
 We are strapped for time.
 Some of you may not have the time to wait as long as three minutes in between sets as it can significantly extend the length of your workout.
 A solution to this could be supersetting opposing body parts so that your muscles are getting in the adequate rest in between sets.
 This can allow you to efficiently structure your workouts while also you giving adequate rest time before starting your next set.

 This goes to show that if you’re looking to gain muscle and strength as efficiently as you can, then you should rest at least three minutes between sets of your heavy compound exercises.
 If you’re finding that you’re plateauing on your key lifts and not getting bigger or stronger, increasing the rest period may be the simple answer to help you improve.
-Your personal trainer will ensure that your exercise program is customized completely to you so that you can progress safely and efficiently towards your goals.
+Having your personal trainer customize your exercise program specifically to you is one of the core reasons why you should hire a personal trainer to help you progress safely and efficiently towards your goals.

 After all, the focus should be on quality over quantity as this can help maximize your gains.

 If you have any questions about your program design, feel free to comment them below and we’ll be happy to help.
-As always, if you’re interested in getting the ball rolling and working with one of our personal trainers, you can give us a call at 1-888-682-0724 or sign up on our website and one of our reps will be happy to assist!
+As always, if you’re interested in getting the ball rolling and working with one of our personal trainers, you can give us a call at 1-888-682-0724 or sign up on our website to start training today and one of our reps will be happy to assist!